duanemcguire/toggl-task-track/README.md

 # toggl-task-track
-Keep track of time that a set of lights are turned on from query if ISY and record int toggl track.
+Keep track of time that a set of lights are turned on by querying my home automation system (Universal Devices ISY).
+Record time in  toggl track.

 This python script detects the change of status of "lights on" or "lights off" in my workshop.
 When lights are turned on, a time tracker in my toggl.com account is initiated.
 When lights are turned off, the current time tracker at toggl is stopped.